anandmurugesan/home/index.md

 <img src="6979F656-02F0-472E-84A1-AB3B22C5BCAB.jpeg" width="225" height="150" /> <img src="till.jpeg" width="225" height="150" />

-My brother worked on [the effect of angular momentum or spin velocity in the formation of galaxies](https://academic.oup.com/mnras/article/483/2/2398/5222687); more recently on examining [the interactive effect of angular momentum and gravitation](https://arxiv.org/pdf/2006.08103.pdf) in the formation of celestial bodies.
+My brother worked on [the effect of angular momentum or spin velocity in the formation of galaxies](https://academic.oup.com/mnras/article/483/2/2398/5222687); more recently, on examining [the interactive effect of angular momentum and gravitation](https://arxiv.org/pdf/2006.08103.pdf) in the formation of celestial bodies.
 My brother lives in the part of the world where, in theory, water flowing down the drain is expected to spin in the opposite direction compared to the drains in parts I am in... ;) <br/>

 Shoutout to places I love eating at: